top of page

 • Her departure city.

-• That she was traveling with a daughter.
+• She was traveling with a daughter.

-• Her address in the UK.
+• Her address is in the UK.

 • The identity and address of the person she will visit in Canada.